dtechub/dtechub.github.io/_posts/2024-08-11-home-auto-rpi-2.md

 mkdir homeauto
 touch piauto.py
 ```
+- Open this folder in VS Code SSH allowing to edit the Python script.
 - Create a virtual environment and install useful Python modules.
 As seen in previous posts, creating a Python virtual environment isolates our project's dependencies from other system dependencies.
 ```bash
 sudo apt install python3-virtualenv          # install virtualenv package systemwide